WELCOME TO OUR NEW FACULTY AND STAFF 2025-265

 Her husband is also an educator.
 They live locally with their two young sons and two dogs, Murph and Wally.

-ANDI MAPES
+ANDREA MAPES

 Admission Office Manager